SuperOfficeDocs/superoffice-docs/docs/api/netserver/erp-connectors/search/index.md

 # Search in ERP

-There are 2 ways of searching for ERP actors:
+There are 2 ways to search for ERP actors:

 * A *simple search* that is driven by a search string and returns a set of fields
 * A *criteria-driven search* where the user is present with a **Find Dialog** where various criteria – offered by the connector – can be filled in